• Skip to main content

 Instructions

-• To make the curry powder, heat ½ tsp of oil in a pan and add coriander seeds, chana dal, urad dal and fry them on a medium flame till they are a golden brown color.
+• To make the curry powder, heat ½ teaspoon of oil in a pan and add coriander seeds, chana dal, urad dal and fry them on a medium flame till they are a golden brown color.

 • Remove them from the pan and set aside to cool.